Last modified on October 4th, 2022

 As the end of the year approaches, it’s also time to update assessments.
 Instead of using a complex, paper-based system to make these changes, simplify the process by using a digital solution.

 This way, as soon as you need to make a change, such as an increase in association dues, you can do it online and automatically notify homeowners with customized letters.
-By going digital, you can save time and money, and reduce errors caused by manual data entry, plus give homeowners an easy way to keep their account up to date.
+By going digital, you can save time and money and reduce errors caused by manual data entry, plus you can give homeowners an easy way to keep their accounts up to date.

 Getting through all of your end-of-year duties doesn’t have to be a stressful, manual process with hours of data collection.
 By switching to a single solution with built-in, automated accounting features, you can prepare customized and detailed reports, automatically send letters and process invoices, and ensure boards are always informed about the financial health of their association.
 And when it’s time to communicate updates and share important annual documents, mobile communication tools can ensure your board members and homeowners are kept in the loop.
-If you’d like to learn more about how transitioning to a paperless accounting system can increase efficiency year-round, take a look at this article.
+If you’d like to learn more about how you can simplify your processes and effectively guide your associations into a new year, take a look at this tip list.